Omdurman

 Omdurman (أم درمان) is a major city in Sudan.
-It is the most populous city in the country, and thus also in the State of Khartoum.
+It is the second most populous city in the country, located in the State of Khartoum.
 Omdurman lies on the west bank of the River Nile, opposite and northwest of the capital city of Khartoum.
-It is on the Nile river and acts as an important road hub, with the Nile boosting transportation even further.
+The city acts as an important road hub, with the Nile boosting transportation even further.

 Etymology

-The name Omdurman (Umm Durmān) literally translates as "Mother of Durmān", but who she was or might have been is not known.
+The name Omdurman (Umm Durmān) literally translates as "Mother of Durmān", but who she was or might have been is unknown.

 History

-After the siege of Khartoum, followed by the building there of the tomb of the Mahdi after his death from typhus, the city grew rapidly.
+After the siege of Khartoum, followed by the building of the tomb of the Mahdi after his death from typhus, the city grew rapidly.
 However, in the Battle of Omdurman in 1898 (which actually took place in the nearby village of Kerreri), Lord Kitchener decisively defeated the Mahdist forces.
 The following year British forces defeated Abdallahi ibn Muhammad, the Khalifa, as the Battle of Umm Diwaykarat; ensuring British control over the Sudan.

 In September 1898, the British army of twenty thousand well drilled men equipped with the latest arms, Maxim guns and Martini-Henry rifles under the command of General Horatio Herbert Kitchener invaded Sudan.
 In the battle of Omdurman, the British Army faced Sudanese defenders consisting of over 52,000 poorly armed desert tribesmen dervishes; in the space of five hours the battle was over.
 The Sudanese defenders suffered many casualties, with at least 10,000 killed.
 By contrast there were fewer than four hundred casualties on the British side with forty-eight British soldiers losing their lives.
 Then, General Kitchener proceeded to order the desecration of the Mahdi's tomb and in the words of Winston Churchill, "carried off the Mahdi's head in a kerosene can as a trophy".

 Kitchener restored Khartoum as the capital and, from 1899 until 1956 Sudan was jointly governed by Great Britain and Egypt.
 Although most of the city was destroyed in the battle, the Mahdi's tomb was restored and refurbished.

 On 10 May 2008, the Darfur rebel group of the Justice and Equality Movement moved into the city where they engaged in heavy fighting with Sudanese government forces.
 Their goal was to topple Omar Hassan al-Bashir's government.

+During the Sudanese civil war, the city was occupied by the Rapid Support Forces between April 2023 and May 2025.